exa303/lfcs/compress_backup.md

 `-z flag` = This is a flag that is used to filter the archive through gzip in linux

+### Commands

 * `less tarfile.tar` - Check the contents of tarfile.

 * `tar -cvf <archive_name.tar> <file_name_which_you_wish_to_compress_or_a_dir>`  - tar file.
 * `tar -xvf <archive_name.tar>` - untar file.
 * `tar -xvf <archive_name.tar> -C /some/location` - untar file to a specific location.
-* `tar -xvf mybackup.tar.gz   mybackup.xml` - untar single file  from tar.gz File.
+* `tar -xvf mybackup.tar.gz   /destination/to/that/file/mybackup.xml` - untar single file  from tar.gz File.
 * `tar -xvf file.tar etc` - untar single directory form file

 ### Using the gzip method